 - Retirement assets are sent directly from one institution to another

-- You DON’T take possession of the assets during the rollover
+- Generally, you don't take possession of the assets during the rollover, though it depends on your employer

 - No taxes are withheld from rollover amount